scotthlee/NRC/README.md

 ## hot tips
 The default hyperparameters worked well for the data used in our paper, but they might not for yours, so feel free to experiment!
-Also, a GPU is strongly recommended for training the captioning model.
+Also, we recommend a GPU for training the captioning model.
 We used a single NVIDIA Titan X for our experiments, and training time on ~2 million records took around 6 hours.